Employment and Support Allowance (ESA)

 There are two types of ESA:

 1. Contribution-based ESA: for people who’ve been in work for the last two years and paid National Insurance Contributions.
-Unless you have a severe disability, you can only receive this for up to 365 days.
+You can only receive this for up to 365 days, unless you have been placed in the support group following the Work Capability Assessment.
+(See the section below on this.)

 How do I apply for ESA?